From Fridges to Dishwashers to Stoves and Countertop Appliances

 Small countertop appliances can annoyingly rock or move out of place on slick surfaces.
 They also typically don’t have adjustable feet like larger appliances.
 So if they scoot around on your counter or wobble every time you open the door, you might want to shim them.
 Soft/flexible Wobble Wedges® plastic shims are ideal if the appliance is slipping around on your counter, because the patented interlocking ridges grip the slick surface.
 Place soft/flexible Mini Wobble Wedges® under the feet to stop sliding, or if you need a bigger shim use standard Wobble Wedges® to stop rocking and wobbling.

 PLEASE NOTE: Wobble Wedges® should not come in contact with hot surfaces.
 DO NOT place Wobble Wedge® plastic shims against a surface that will become hot when the appliance is in use.
-Please always consult the manufacturer’s instructions before attempting any adjustments to your appliances.
+Please always consult the appliance manufacturer’s instructions before attempting any adjustments to your appliances.